Perry Benson: Film career

 Benson also appeared as Sex Pistols drummer Paul Cook in the 1986 biopic Sid And Nancy.
-In 1987, he played Trevor in the Hi De Hi episode "Tell It to the Marines".
+In 1987, he played Trevor in the Hi-de-Hi! episode "Tell It to the Marines".

 Benson appears as a policeman in the video for Goldie Looking Chain's single "Guns Don't Kill People Rappers Do".

-Benson also appeared as a bank robber in a 2008 episode (Let's Not Be Heisty) of the BBC sitcom My Family alongside Pauline Quirke, Robert Lindsay and Daniela Denby-Ashe.
+Benson also appeared alongside Pauline Quirke, Robert Lindsay and Daniela Denby-Ashe, as a bank robber in the 2008 episode "Let's Not Be Heisty" of the BBC sitcom My Family.
+He is best known for his regular roles in British television sitcoms You Rang, M'Lord?
+(1988–1993), Oh, Doctor Beeching!
+(1995–1997) and Operation Good Guys (1997–2000).

 Benson appeared alongside Jimmy Nail in the BBC TV show Parents of the Band, written by Dick Clement and Ian La Frenais.
 He also starred in the vampire film Dead Cert, directed by Steven Lawson.

 In 2012 (released 2013 in the UK), he played an ageing rock star alongside Phil Daniels and Keith Allen in Sara Sugarman's film Vinyl.

+In 2014, he starred as Clive Dyke in the ITV sitcom Benidorm, alongside Hannah Waddingham who played his wife Tonya.
+He left the show in 2015, after appearing in 14 episodes.